mindkin/hourfleet/docs/configure-branding.md

 		"Images": {
 			"DesktopImageUrl": "http://www.yourcompany.com/Images/logo_navbar.png", // Image at top of every page in desktop sizes, and used in all email notifications.
 			"MobileImageUrl": "http://www.yourcompany.com/Images/logo_navbar_mobile.png", // Image at top of every page in on mobile devices.
+			"EmailImageUrl": "http://www.yourcompany.com/Images/logo_email.png", // Image used in the footer of email notifications.
+Always displayed on a white background of the email.
 			"FavIconUrl": "http://www.yourcompany.com/Images/favicon.ico",
 			"BusyInlineUrl": "http://www.yourcompany.com/Images/loader_inline.gif", // Used to display progress for individual actions "BusyPageUrl": "http://www.yourcompany.com/Images/loader_page.gif", // Used to display progress for whole pages